surniaulula/wpsso/readme.txt

 	* *None*
 * **Improvements**
 	* Added a check for full size image dimensions vs the requested image size dimensions - if identical, the full size image URL will be used instead.
 This allows the plugin to use a (potentially) better quality image than the re-generated version provided by WordPress.
-	* Added a check and admin notice for lower "Object Cache Expiry" values than the recommended default (86400 seconds).
+	* Added a check and admin notice on activation for lower "Object Cache Expiry" values than the recommended default (86400 seconds).
 * **Bugfixes**
 	* *None*
 * **Developer Notes**